 Proficiency of a student in any and all parts of a curriculum is properly ascertained by the faculty of the University.
 A favorable vote of the faculty is required for a student to be eligible to receive a degree.
-Faculty denials must be cleared by the student prior to the deadline to meet all degree requirements.
+Faculty denials must be cleared by the student prior to the deadline to submit all required documents.